andr3a88/website/content/about.md

 showcomments = false
 +++

-Tech Lead and iOS Developer - (Venice, Italy).

-Tech Lead and iOS Developer for the Platform Mobile team at ShopFully.
+**Tech Lead and iOS Developer for the Platform Mobile team at ShopFully.
 I work remotely and live in Venice, in the province of Venice.
 I am passionate about sports, particularly tennis and running.
-I enjoy watching TV series and I love to travel!
+I enjoy watching TV series and I love to travel!**